debashish-choudhury/smart-mirror/README.md

 - [**Hello World**](modules/default/helloworld)
 - [**Alert**](modules/default/alert)

-For more available modules, check out out the wiki page [MagicMirror² 3rd Party Modules](https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules).
+For more available modules, check out out the wiki page [MagicMirror² 3rd Party Modules](https://github.com/deb1398/smart-mirror.git).
 If you want to build your own modules, check out the [MagicMirror² Module Development Documentation](modules) and don't forget to add it to the wiki and the [forum](https://forum.magicmirror.builders/category/7/showcase)!

+The clock time, calender, weather forecast, news feeds all are as per Aisa specific (India).
+This can be updated as per your time zone by updating the key for perticular API.

 ## Updating